 Sucking up the water is the best option.
 The next best is to use a squeegee to get moisture off windows.

-Lay a towel on the windowsill to catch any water and use a squeegee to draw the water downwards.
-Then, finish drying the window and window frames with some kitchen paper or a microfibre cloth.
+Lay a towel on the windowsill to catch water, and use a squeegee to draw the water downwards.
+Then, dry the window and window frames with kitchen paper or a microfibre cloth.

-These options will need to be done daily, but they are fine as long as your home isn’t seeing any other effects of damp.
+These options will need to be done daily, but they are fine as long as your home doesn't see any other effects of damp.

 The last thing you want to do is open your window when it is cold outside.
-Unfortunately, you need to allow air to circulate and improve air quality.
+Unfortunately, allowing air to circulate and improve air quality would be best.

-You may have modern windows which you can leave partially open and still lock overnight, as long as you don’t feel the cold too much.
+You may have modern windows that you can leave partially open and lock overnight, as long as you don't feel too cold.

-If not, opening wide for an hour or so when you wake up will help to get some fresh air in the home.
-Things will feel less stuffy, and the moisture will be able to escape.
+If not, opening wide for an hour or so when you wake up will help you get some fresh air in the home.
+Things will feel less stuffy, and the moisture can escape.

-These are available to buy in B&Q. They can last for up to a few months, and when full, you simply replace the bag of moisture-capturing beads rather than throw the whole thing in the bin.
-You’ll pay a bit more, but it will be more eco-friendly and cheaper in the long run.
+These are available to buy in B&Q. They can last up to a few months, and when full, you replace the bag of moisture-capturing beads rather than throw the whole thing in the bin.
+You'll pay more, but it will be more eco-friendly and cheaper in the long run.

-Do you have the central heating off most of the day, and then crank it up at night?
-Not only is this potentially worse for your bills (as the heating has to work harder to heat a cold home), but it can be creating more condensation, too.
+Do you have the central heating off most of the day and then crank it up at night?
+Not only is this potentially worse for your bills (as the heating has to work harder to heat a cold home), but it can also create more condensation.

 So, keep your home's temperature consistent.
 This will heat the surfaces of your home and assist in reducing condensation.
 Leave it ticking away in the background at a steady temperature so there are no sudden drops.

 A cleaner window is less likely to provide a surface for moisture and other particles to cling to.
-Try to clean your windows weekly, using a dedicated window spray (or by making an eco-friendly window cleaner).
+Try cleaning your windows weekly, using a dedicated window spray (or making an eco-friendly window cleaner).

 In the same way that cat litter is designed to absorb cat urine, it can absorb moisture from the air.
-It won’t be as effective as a dedicated dehumidifier but can help a bit.
+It won't be as effective as a dedicated dehumidifier, but it can help.

 Just place it in an old sock or bag, tie it up and let it do the job.
-Replace monthly as it will smell once fully damp.
-Not a miracle cure for excess moisture but should reduce it slightly.
+Replace this monthly, as it will smell once thoroughly damp.
+It's not a miracle cure for excess moisture, but it should reduce it slightly.

-You can buy seals which fit around your window and are dedicated to absorbing any moisture which falls.
-Note these are different to the seals which are designed to keep cold air out.
+You can buy seals that fit around your window and are dedicated to absorbing any moisture that falls.
+Note that these are different from the seals designed to keep cold air out.